-Proposed Waiver: The Department of the Interior (DOI) is proposing a general applicability waiver of the requirements of section 70914 of the Build America, Buy America Act included in the Infrastructure Investment and Jobs Act (Pub.
-L. No. 117-58) (Buy America preference) for small financial assistance agreements, having determined such waiver to be in the public interest.
-This waiver is critical to ensure that agency small infrastructure projects conducted through financial assistance agreements sustain progress and reduce the burden on recipients, many of whom are small organizations operating in rural or disadvantaged communities.
-The comment period for this waiver will be open for 15 days after the date of this notice.
-DOI will modify or finalize this proposed waiver after the comment period and will remain in effect for all DOI Federal financial assistance infrastructure projects for a period of five years from the date of final approval and will be reviewed as often as necessary.
+Proposed Waiver: The Department of the Interior (DOI) is establishing a general applicability waiver of the requirements of section 70914 of the Build America, Buy America Act included in the Infrastructure Investment and Jobs Act (Pub.
+L. No. 117-58) (Buy America preference) for small grants, having determined such waiver to be in the public interest.
+This waiver is critical to ensure that agency small infrastructure projects conducted through small grants sustain progress and reduce the burden on recipients, many of whom are small organizations operating in rural or disadvantaged communities.
+The waiver will remain in effect for all eligible DOI Federal grants for a period of five years from the date of final approval, and will be reviewed as often as necessary.

-This proposed waiver action permits the use of non-domestic iron, steel, manufactured products, and construction materials in such projects that may otherwise be prohibited under section 70914(a) during the specified period of time for small financial assistance agreements that meet the following standard:
+This proposed waiver action permits the use of non-domestic iron, steel, manufactured products, and construction materials in such projects that may otherwise be prohibited under section 70914(a) during the specified period of time for small grants that meet the following standard:

-- The Federal share of the total project cost, inclusive of Federal funds that may be received from other Federal agencies, does not exceed the Simplified Acquisition Threshold1of currently \$250,000.00; - The Federal share of the total project cost is not anticipated to exceed the Simplified Acquisition Threshold for the life of the financial assistance agreement.
+- The total award amount does not exceed the Simplified Acquisition Threshold2 of currently \$250,000.00; - The award amount is not anticipated to exceed the Simplified Acquisition Threshold for the life of the grant.

-Date posted for public comment: December 22, 2022 Date closed for public comment: January 6, 2023
+DOI posted a proposed waiver for public comment from December 22, 2022.
+The comment period ended on January 6, 2023.